 Two kinds of consolation rounds will be offered:

 - Mini-tournaments: These will be three-, four-, or five-round power-matched events that run relatively efficiently, but they involve a commitment to stay for all of the rounds.
 Teams can sign up for mini-tournaments at the Information Desk on Saturday evening or (if any spots are still available) Sunday morning.
-Teams in mini-tournaments should arrive at the consolation desk at 8:30 a.m. on Sunday to ensure that their events start on time.
+Teams in mini-tournaments should arrive at the consolation desk in the Conference Center (Lobby Level) at 8:30 a.m. on Sunday to ensure that their events start on time.

 - Ad hoc matches: These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
 Teams that only want to play one or two additional games should choose this option.
 Teams may also play ad hoc matches after they are eliminated from the playoffs or after their mini-tournament finishes.
-Ad hoc matches will be organized at the consolation desk at 8:30 a.m. on Sunday after the mini-tournaments have been launched.
+Ad hoc matches will be organized at the consolation desk in the Conference Center (Lobby Level) at 8:30 a.m. on Sunday after the mini-tournaments have been launched.